Nike Zoom Victory 4 XC Review Facts

 Not only is this shoe a racing spike, the spikes are a unique shape that are particularly designed to assist runner as they make their way through mud, grass or dirt trails.
 Runners commented that the shoe did particularly well in muddy conditions due to the multiple size and directional lugs.
 This lug system keeps mud or dirt from building up underfoot and preventing the shoe from gripping the ground.

 Runners can expect to find a very flexible upper in this shoe.
-Material used in the upper is a breathable mesh that molds to the shape of the foot, supporting the natural movement
+The material used in the upper is a breathable mesh that molds to the shape of the foot, supporting the natural movement

 of the runner.
-What is particularly flexible about this upper is the 360 degree collar.
-This is a sock-like features that slide over the foot and wraps the ankle in a flexible material to protect it from rocks and other debris that can be found on the trail.
+What is particularly flexible about this upper is the 360-degree collar.
+This is a sock-like feature that slides over the foot and wraps the ankle in a flexible material to protect it from rocks and other debris that can be found on the trail.

 The Nike Zoom

 Victory 4 XC is a shoe is that is designed for the elite athlete during their cross country season.
 This shoe is specifically designed to tackle grass, mud, dirt, and other cross country terrains.
 The spikes along the outsole provide added traction and help the runner reach their full speedy potential.
 The lug system utilizes an anti-clog technology that keeps debris from collecting underfoot and slowing the runner down and increasing their risk of slipping.
 Runners appreciated the breathable, flexible upper and the subtle stability features like the Flywire cables along the side and the Arch band that runs along the midfoot.
 As always, Nike created another great looking shoe that is unique and eye catching with its bright, bold color choices and styling design.
 This is a shoe for the elite athlete and should be seen as an investment toward a successful season, and for that reason, the price is slightly higher than the average racing spike on the market today.